 • Ensuring the sponsor interfaces directly with employees

-Change sponsors play a critical role in a successful ERP implementation.
-These are the people who will champion your project, build hype, and reduce resistance.
+Change sponsors play a critical role in ERP implementation risk mitigation.
+These are the people who minimize resistance and maximize user adoption.

 Need help navigating a major change in your organization?
-Our change management consultants can help you ensure project success, one phase at a time.
+Our change management consultants can help you develop an OCM plan tailored to your specific needs.
 Contact us below to learn more and get started.

 Posts You May Like: